 Contact Indagare to speak with a trip designer who can customize an adventure-focused trip for your family.

-Maine’s thickly forested coastline is perfect for fun summer activities like hiking, kayaking and canoeing.
-Good bases for exploring are resorts like Cliff House and Hidden Pond, which have kids’ clubs, family pools, outdoor games and nightly bonfires with s’mores.
+Maine’s thickly forested coastline is an easy getaway for fun summer activities like hiking, kayaking and canoeing.
+Good bases for exploring are resorts such as Cliff House and Hidden Pond, which have kids’ clubs, family pools, outdoor games and nightly bonfires with s’mores.

 Related: First Look: Cliff House, Maine